 Transactions covered by the rules

-A 20% interest is deemed to grant control for foreign investment purposes.
-However, lower thresholds apply for foreign government investors and certain sensitive sectors.
+A 20% interest is typically deemed to grant control for foreign investment purposes.
+However, lower thresholds apply for foreign government investors, certain sensitive sectors and for the acquisition of national security businesses (see notifiable national security action above).

 Key sensitive sectors